-Dear visitor, we are not intending to distract or entertain you with shiny looks and glittering colours on this site, but to provide you with resourceful, relevant, and meaningful content, in its most natural way.
+We are not intending to distract or entertain you with shiny flasy looks and glittering colours on this site, but to provide you with resourceful, relevant, and meaningful content, from its primary sources and in its most authentic and natural way.

-We have had various debates with people who think that "our Mukhambira website is not..., but should...", and we still stand our ground, and remark: They expected another flashy superfluous site, with contents are in the second plan, masked by colours and designs!
+We have had various debates with people who think "Your Mukhambira website is not..., but should...", and we still stand our ground, and remark -they expected another flashy superfluous site, with contents in the second plan, masked by colours and designs!

-On this site, the content is in the first priority, and the looks are in the second or third plan.
-Old photos and videos, even those made unprofessionally, being unfocused, or cluttered, are honest testimonies of the realities that they represent and the condition in which they were ad.
-As documents, they attempt to transparently tell complete stories on their own, attempting to answer the questions: What?
+On this site, the content the first priority, and the looks are in the second or third plan.
+Old photos and videos, even those made unprofessionally, being unfocused or cluttered, are honest testimonies of the realities that they represent and the condition in which they were made.
+As documents, they transparently tell complete stories on their own, answering the questions: What?
 Who?
 Where?
 When?
 How?, whose answer is the foundations of knowledge.